mike199515/SentimentAnalyzer/README.md

 run "pip install -e SentimentAnalyzer"(preferrable in anaconda environment) to install it in developer mode, then you can import analyzer.* in python from anywhere and change source code as you wish.

+Run scripts/initialize.py to get training data and preprocessed models ready.
+GloVe training is slow(hours of train time), so you should run create_pretrain_model.py instead.

 ## Tutorial and tools

 For windows installation, we have